simonl91/GosharpTemplate/README.md

 # GosharpTemplate
-This is a lightweight, fast, dependency free, feature incomplete, not production ready Go-style templating library.
+This is a lightweight, fast, easy to use, dependency free, Go-style templating library.
+It is NOT a goal to implement all the features in available in Go Templates.
+I do NOT think views/templates should be full of logic.
+Keep It Simple.

 ![Example 1](https://raw.githubusercontent.com/simonl91/GosharpTemplate/refs/heads/main/img/usage_example.png)